-[66] It is indisputable that this is a challenge to the quantum of the amount and ought to have been raised within the statutory timeline prescribed by s.
-3(2) of the IA 1967.
+[66] It is indisputable that this is a challenge to the quantum of the amount and ought to have been raised within the statutory timeline prescribed by section 3 (2) IA 1967.

-[67] Learned counsel for the bank (encl.
-36, para 4.6) drew the court's attention to the Bank Negara Malaysia's guideline 9.3 which provides that the Shariah Advisory Council has resolved:
+[67]Learned counsel for the Bank (Encl 36 para 4.6) drew the Court's attention to the Bank Negara Malaysia's guideline 9.3 which provides that the Shariah Advisory Council has resolved:

-- C (i) that the court may impose a late payment charge on [a] judgment debt as decided by the court on cases involving Islamic financing transactions.
-And, following the resolution, Islamic banking institutions are required to adopt the policy on a late payment charge; and - (ii) guideline 9.3.1 provides that the court may impose a late payment charge at the rate provided by the rules of the court.
-The imposition of [a] late payment charge is based on a combination of ta'widh (compensation) and gharamah (penalty) mechanism.
+- that the court may impose a late payment charge on [a] judgment debt as decided by the court on cases involving Islamic Financing transactions.
+And, following the resolution, Islamic Banking Institutions are required to adopt the policy on a late payment charge; and - ii) guideline 9.3.1 provides that the court may impose a late payment charge at the rate provided by the rules of the court.
+The imposition of [a] late payment charge is based on a combination of ta'widh (compensation) and Gharamah (penalty) mechanism.

-[68] The effective or implementation date for the above guidelines was 1 January 2012 (encl.
-30, p 68).
+[68] The effective or implementation date for the above guidelines was 1.1.2012 (Encl 30 p 68).

-[69] Order 1 r.
-1(2) of the Rules of Court 2012 ("ROC 2012") provides that except for O. 91 (on court fees), the rules come into operation on 1 August 2012.
+[69] Order 1 (2) of the Rules of Court 2012 ("ROC 2012") provides that except for Order 91 (on Court Fees), the rules come into operation on 1.8.2012.

-[70] The BN was issued on 24 July 2013 (encl.
-30, pp. 45 to 47) which meant that it was issued at a time when the aforesaid Bank Negara Guidelines and the ROC 2012 was in force.
+[70] The BN was issued on 24.7.2013 (Encl 30 p 45 to 47) which meant that it was issued at a time when the aforesaid Bank Negara Guidelines and the ROC 2012 was in force.

-[71] Order 42 r.
-12A ROC 2012 provides that every judgment debt arising from financial transactions in accordance with Shariah shall carry a late payment charge from the date of the judgment until the judgment debt is fully
+[71] Order 42 Rule 12A ROC 2012 provides that every judgment debt arising from financial transactions in accordance with Shariah shall carry a late payment charge from the date of the judgment until the judgment debt is fully satisfied at the rate of provided under Order 42 Rule 12 with certain conditions as set out below:

-- G satisfied at the rate of provided under O. 42 r.
-12 with certain conditions as set out below: - (a) the judgment creditor shall only be entitled to ta'widh as a result of late payment; - (b) the amount of late payment charge shall not exceed the outstanding principal amount; and - (c) if the amount of ta'widh is less than the amount of late payment charge, the balance shall be channelled to any charitable organisations as determined by the Shariah Advisory Council.
+- (a) the judgment creditor shall only be entitled to ta'widh as a result of late payment; - (b) the amount of late payment charge shall not exceed the outstanding principal amount; and - (c) if the amount of ta'widh is less than the amount of late payment charge, the balance shall be channelled to any charitable organizations as determined by the Shariah Advisory Council.

-[72] Under O. 42 r.
-12 of the ROC 2012 post-judgment interest is at a rate as may be determined by the Chief Justice and the Right Honourable Chief Justice had prescribed it at 5% per annum vide Practice Direction No. 1 of 2012 for it to take effect from 1 August 2012.
+[72] Under Order 42 Rule 12 ROC 2012 post judgment interest is at a rate as may be determined by the Chief Justice and the Right Honourable Chief Justice had prescribed it at 5% per annum vide Practice Direction No. 1 of 2012 for it to take effect from 1.8.2012.

-[73] In the circumstances, the BN against the JD issued on 24 July 2013 ought to have been computed at the rate 5% per annum and not 8% which meant that the JD's challenge on this sub-issue, would have merits save that it was raised outside the statutory time bar prescribed in sub-s.
-3(1)(i) and (2)(ii) of the IA 1967.
+[73]In the circumstances, the BN against the JD issued on 24.7.2013 ought to have been computed at the rate 5% per annum and not 8% which meant that the JD's challenge on this sub-issue, would have merits save that it was raised outside the statutory time bar prescribed in subsections 3(1)(i) and (2) (ii) IA 1967 (supra).
 However, all is not lost for the JD, as this is an issue that the JD may raise with the DGI under the insolvency scheme under the IA 1967 and in particular, on the law pertaining to admission or rejection of proofs of debts.